jrtwalston/myProject/notebook-log.md

 Next step is to use RaxML.
 First I had to deactivate conda by doing "conda deactivate" Then, I found my folder with RaxML downloaded and moved my aligned fasta file into that folder.
+### code to make RAxML tree in terminal
 Then, I ran this code: (base) Josephs-MacBook-Pro-2:raxml-ng_v1.2.1_macos_x86_64 jwalston$ ./raxml-ng --check --msa Heliamphora26SNucleotidesAligned.fasta --model GTR+G
 I reactivated Conda and then ran this code to make the RaxML tree: (clustalw_env) Josephs-MacBook-Pro-2:raxml-ng_v1.2.1_macos_x86_64 jwalston$  ../raxml-ng_v1.2.1_macos_x86_64/raxml-ng --msa Heliamphora26SNucleotidesAligned.fasta --model GTR+G --prefix T4 --threads 2 --seed 2
+### code to make IQTree tree in terminal
 Next, I ran IQTree.
-I amde sure to put my aligned sequences file into the IQTree folder and its subfolder called bin.
+I made sure to put my aligned sequences file into the IQTree folder and its subfolder called bin.
 Here is the code for making IQTree: (base) Josephs-MacBook-Pro-2:bin jwalston$ ./iqtree -s Heliamphora26SNucleotidesAligned.fasta

 Now that I have my RaxML and IQTrees made, I go to R to create the tree figures.

-### This was the code used to make the RaxML tree:
+### This was the code used to make the RaxML tree in R:

 #raxml26s